 |3||Autopsy report (3,1)||File w/crime scene pictures (3,2)||etc.|

-Place everything back into box/crate/file/binder/bag #1 except item 1.1.
-Now explore just that one item.
-I use a text program and save it as box/crate/file/binder/bag #1 item 1.1.
-A description will follow with (if present) the date of incident, the time, the people involved, the name of victim (if known), the crime scene specialists involved, the first officer on the scene, the date of me making the summary, etc. If the item already had an evidence tag, I list that too and highlight that number.
-After reading everything, I write a summary like the case summaries you will find here on this website.
-It should now look like this:
+After this, I placed everything back into box/crate/file/binder/bag #1 except item #1.1.
+It was time to explore just that and add my findings to the spreadsheet.
+Examples are the date of the incident, the time and date, the people involved, the name of victim (if known), the crime scene specialists involved, the first officer on the scene, the date of me making the summary, etc. If the item already had an evidence tag, I list that too and highlight that number.
+The spreadsheet would now look like this:

 Case Name (criminal file# if available)

 Box #1 item 1: the first incident report was written by Officer Jones (badge #) on date (m/d/y).
-Dispatch had received a 911 call (time and the dispatch officer’s name) from subject Z (this is the caller) where previously police had intervened.
-The first incident report lists the previous dates where police had arrested subject X (full name) on grounds of domestic violence, etc.
+Dispatch had received a 911 call (time and the dispatch officer’s name) from subject Z (this is the caller) where before police had intervened.
+The first incident report lists the earlier dates where police had arrested subject X (full name) on grounds of domestic violence, etc.

 Going over your timeline you will find gaps, inconsistencies, overlaps, and bits of information you could not immediately place.
-Highlight all of the above and go back to your temporary order, re-read the reports and the summary you made to see whether you forgot to add a date, a time, etc. Then, you must update everything again and go to the next inconsistency or gap until everything has a place that makes sense.
+Highlight all the above and go back to your temporary order, re-read the reports and the summaries to check if you forgot to add a date, a time, etc. Then update everything again and go to the next inconsistency or gap until everything has a place that makes sense.
 Are you done now and ready for action?
-Not even close!
+Not even close.

-The next time consuming job is splitting up the time line in as many people who are involved in the case.
-This means making sub-time lines for the last days/hours of the victim, the people that the victim interacted with, the possible suspects police looked at that time, etc. In short, you will end up with one master time line for everything and everyone and sub-time lines for all the players in the case.
-Each sub-time line must be checked meticulously with the information in the evidence boxes and you highlight the gaps in activities, inconsistencies or, places where information is missing.
-Last, I make a list of all the missing pieces (e.g. gaps in the time line, days missing, etc) and inconsistencies (for example that witness x reports a blue car but the victim was certain that the car was red), etc.
+The next time job is splitting up the timeline.
+You need as many sub-timelines as there are people involved in the case.
+This means sub-timelines for the last days/hours of the victim, the people with whom the victim interacted, the possible suspects, etc. In short, you will end up with one master timeline for everything and sub-timelines for each person in the case.
+Each sub-timeline must be checked meticulously against the information from the evidence boxes.
+Again, highlight gaps in activities, inconsistencies or, places where information is missing.
+Last, I make a list of all the pieces I think we miss (e.g. gaps in the timeline, days missing, etc) and inconsistencies (such as that witness x reports a blue car but the victim was certain that the car was red), etc.

-Our next step is making a separate inventory of facts that we can proof by evidence.
-For this you will need the summary you made of each individual in the case.
-Read it again and line by line see whether you can proof that line by evidence found in your boxes.
-If someone was found shot, can you find the weapon in the evidence boxes or not?
-If there is a gun in the evidence boxes do we know for sure that this is the murder weapon?
-Was DNA available at that time and if not, is there any biological material that can be tested now?
-Make an inventory as best as you can.
+What you think and what you can prove in court are two different things.
+Therefore, grab the summary you made for each person in the case.
+Read it again.
+Can you prove everything with the evidence found in your boxes?
+If someone was found shot, do you have the weapon in the evidence boxes or not?
+If there is a gun in evidence are we sure that it is the murder weapon?
+Was DNA available at that time and if not, is there any biological material that can now be tested?
+Make an inventory as best you can.

-As soon as you sit down to discuss the case, let the officers talk first.
-They will immediately indicate where they can and cannot help, where you missed something, etc. Make sure that after everyone has given their opinion, you form an action plan.
-That action plan will, of course, depend completely on the officers’ time available and here you will need to pace yourself.
-I remember thinking “Why can’t they go out and do that RIGHT NOW?”
-Regular duties will always come first.
-Crime labs will not give priority to a cold case unless it is indicated that the forensic test results will conclusively settle and determine the outcome of a case.
-So, take copious notes, be patient, and go back to your cubicle, armed with another Irish coffee!
+Officers can immediately indicate where they can and cannot help, where you missed something, etc. Then form an action plan.
+That action plan will, of course, depend completely on the officers’ time available and here you need to pace yourself.
+Regular duties always come first.
+Crime labs do not give priority to a cold case unless there is a firm lead.
+So, take copious meeting notes, be patient, and be proud that you have been able to help in an unsolved case.